Tasuketeps/DISM-Notes/NETF/Lecture 02 Network Media.md

     - usually placed behind wall plates when cables run inside walls
 - patch cable
     - short cable for connecting computer to RJ-45 wall jack or connecting a patch-panel port to switch/hub
-        - can be made with inexpensive tols, 2 RJ-45 plugs & length of TP cable
+        - can be made with inexpensive tools, 2 RJ-45 plugs & length of TP cable
 - patch panels
     - used to terminate long runs of cable from where computers are to wiring closet (where switches & hubs are)
 - distribution racks